 But don’t think the level of atrociousness attributed to serial killers was a gradual incline.
-The Harpe brothers were not only the first serial killers but also two of the most gruesome.
+The Harpe brothers were not only the first serial killers in America but also two of the most gruesome.

 It is said that they killed at least 39 people, though no one can say for sure what the true number was.
 And, like many serial killers to come, they had a signature move.
 If a body was found with the guts ripped out and an open chest cavity filled with stones, then it was a telltale sign that the Harpe brothers committed the murder.

 Originally from North Carolina, Micajah “Big” Harpe and Wiley “Little” Harpe were born as Joshua and William Harper around the 1770s.
 As they traveled across the country through Tennessee, Kentucky, Illinois, and Mississippi, they killed whenever they were provoked.
 And, easily provoked, they wound up killing a lot.

 During the American Revolution, Captain James Wood provided an eyewitness account that stated the Harpe brothers had joined a Loyalist gang who took advantage of wartime lawlessness.
 They gang would steal, destroy property, rape, and murder.

 Captain Wood’s daughter, Susan Wood, was later kidnapped by “Big” Harpe and wound up marrying him, becoming Susan Wood Harpe.

 Little Harpe would marry too — a minister’s daughter, Sarah Rice.

 During these early years, accounts of the Harpe brothers’ exact whereabouts and activities remain murky.